mhd0003/au_uav_pkg_groovy/README.md

 After ROS is installed, you can now fork the au_uav_pkg repository.

 1. Fork the "au_uav_pkg" repository by clicking the "Fork" button on the github website.
+Note:  A more detailed description of forking can be found at help.github.com/articles/fork-a-repo.

 2. Open a Terminal and clone this repository into your Home directory by running the following code:
 ```
 git clone https://github.com/dhj0001/au_uav_pkg.git
 ```

 3. If you have setup your catkin workspace, there should be a CMakeLists.txt file in your catkin_ws/src folder.
 Move this file into the au_uav_pkg/src folder.
-You can do this through the Terminal by typing
+You can do this through the Terminal by typing:
 ```
 mv /catkin_ws/src/CMakeLists.txt /au_uav_pkg/src
 ```

-4. Next delete all of the files and folders in your catkin workspace by typing:
+4. Next, delete all of the files and folders in your catkin workspace by executing the following commands:
 ```
 rm -rf catkin_ws/src
 rm -rf catkin_ws/devel
 rm -rf catkin_ws/build
 ```

 5. Now, move the files and folderes in au_uav_pkg (Arduino, Documentation, ExtraTools, README.md, and src) into the catkin_ws directory.
-You can do this through the Terminal by typing:
+You can do this through the Terminal by executing the following commands:
 ```
 mv /au_uav_pkg/Arduino /catkin_ws
 mv /au_uav_pkg/ExtraTools /catkin_ws